 Editor: modify the text in P2939L61 (17.3.5.5 RevMD D3.0) as follows:

-dot11MACPrivacyActivated is true, the initial state of the scrambler shall be reset when the STA’s MAC address is changed.
+If SCRAMBLER_RESET is set to RESET_SCRAMBLER and dot11MACPrivacyActivated is true, the initial state of the scrambler shall be set to a random value not based on the scrambler value at the end of the last transmitted PPDU , before changes based on CH_BANDWIDTH_IN_NON_HT defined above are applied. reset when the STA’s MAC address is changed.

-Editor: Modify the following text 12.2.10 (P2554L8-12D3.0):
+Editor: Modify the following text 12.2.10 (P2554L8-12 – RevMD D3.0):

-Every time a MAC address is changed to a new random value, counters in all sequence number spaces used to identify each MSDU or MMPDU shall be reset (see 10.3.2.14.2 (Transmitter requirements)), and the OFDM data scrambler shall be reseeded per the procedure described in 17.3.5.5 (PHY DATA scrambler and descrambler), if applicable.
+Every time a MAC address is changed to a new random value, counters in all sequence number spaces used to identify each MSDU or MMPDU shall be reset (see 10.3.2.14.2 (Transmitter requirements)), the STA shall set the TXVECTOR parameter SCAMBLER_RESET to RESET_SCRAMBLER on the next transmitted PPDU, and the OFDM data scrambler shall be reseeded per the procedure described in 17.3.5.5 (PHY DATA scrambler and descrambler), if applicable.

 References: